 What To Do RIGHT NOW

-🚨 If you are in immediate danger — Call 911
+🚨 If in immediate danger — Call 911

-If someone has threatened to harm you or your family in person, or you believe they may act on a threat immediately, contact emergency services first.
+If someone has threatened to harm us or our family in person, or we believe they may act on a threat immediately, contact emergency services first.

-You are not alone.
-This is not your fault.
-There are safe steps you can take.
+We are not alone.
+This is not our fault.
+There are safe steps we can take.

 Official BC Government resource: gov.bc.ca/stopextortion